Frequently Asked Questions...

 When will my daughter find out who her coach is?

-Our Coach's meeting is on Tuesday, March 21st.
+Our coach's meeting is typically the third or fourth week of March.
 The coaches will be given a list of their players on that night.
-Please give the coaches at least until Sunday, the 26th, to contact you.
+Please give the coaches at least until Sunday, the 27th, to contact you.
 If you do not hear from them by then, please contact your division rep (see board member contact information under home tab).

 Who can I contact with a question or problem?